-In accordance with the hypothesis this research aimed to evaluate the impact of psychological issues on postoperative quality of life, in patients who had successful surgical correction of class III deformities.
+In accordance with the hypothesis, this research aimed to evaluate the impact of psychological issues on postoperative QoL in patients who had successful surgical correction of class III deformities.
 Orthognathic surgery intends to improve the functional and aesthetic problems of class III deformities, as well as their psychological impact, with the help of tools such as OHIP-14.
-In general, the findings of this prospective study indicated that surgical procedures improved the quality of life in all of the patients, as was previously observed by other authors in similar researches [3, 5-11, 14, 15].
-Tan SK. et al. found that psychological well-being and social function are improved after orthognathic surgery, independent of the skeletal pattern of deformity and gender [15].
-Our findings suggest that general improvement in well-being is regardless of severity of deformity or gender as well.
+In general, the findings of this prospective study indicated that surgical procedures improved the QoL in all of the patients, as was previously observed by other authors in similar researches [3, 5-11, 14, 15].
+Tan et al. [15] found that psychological well-being and social function are improved after orthognathic surgery, independent of the skeletal pattern of deformity and gender.
+Our findings suggest that general improvement in well-being is achieved regardless of severity of deformity or gender.

-Pre- and post-surgical quality of life assessment showed that only item OH-1 (Trouble pronouncing words) showed a statistically significant correlation before and after surgery
+Pre- and post-surgical QoL assessment showed that only item OH-1 (trouble pronouncing words) showed a statistically significant correlation before and after surgery (Table 4).

-(Table 4).
 This implies that resolving phonetic problems made an important difference that improved QoL significantly.

-In this study, results showed that 26.67% of patients had more than 50% of negative responses - group 1. in the initial psychological assessment, which suggests the risk of Body Dysmorphic Disorder (BDD) These are the patients who would be advised additional psychological support treatment.
-Nevertheless, a high percentage (73.33%) of patients had more than 50% of positive responses - group 2. which suggested that these patients wouldn't need to be referred to additional psychological support treatment.
-Althoughorthognathic surgery corrections improve the quality of life in patients with negative psychological scores, the improvements are lesser compared to the other group, especially in the domain of social disability.
+In this study, results showed that 26.67% of patients had more than 50% of negative responses - Group 1 in the initial psychological assessment, which suggests the risk of BDD.
+These are the patients who would be advised to undergo additional psychological support treatment.
+Nevertheless, a high percentage (73.33%) of patients had more than 50% of positive responses - Group 2, which suggests that these patients would not need to be referred to additional psychological support treatment.
+Although orthognathic surgery corrections improve the QoL in patients with negative psychological scores, the improvements are lesser, compared to the other group, especially in the domain of social disability.

-Comparison of postoperative quality of life between the groups 1 and 2 showed significant differences in items OH-2 (problem with sense of taste), OH-10 (feeling embarrassment), OH-11 (agitated around people), OH-12 (working difficulties), OH-13 (less satisfying life).
-With the highlight of the social disability items OH-10, OH-12, OH-13, with $p=0,013^$; $0,013^$; $0,015^$ respectfully, as the ones with strongest statistical differences.
-This implies that even though the surgical results were similar, patients with good psychological scores (group 2) felt less embarrassed, weren't so agitated around others, didn't have as many difficulties at work and overall had a much more satisfying life after surgery.
+Comparison of postoperative QoL between the groups showed significant differences in items OH-2 (problem with sense of taste), OH-10 (feeling of embarrassment), OH-11 (agitated around people), OH-12 (working difficulties), OH-13 (less satisfying life).
+With the highlight of the social disability items OH-10, OH-12, OH-13, with $p = 0.013^$; 0.013^ ; 0.015^ respectively, as the ones with the strongest statistical differences.
+This implies that even though the surgical results were similar, patients with good psychological scores (Group 2) felt less embarrassed, were not as agitated around others, did not have as many difficulties at work, and overall had a much more satisfying life after surgery.